 Of all the vegan cookie recipes, this has to be my favorite.
 These sweet and spiced Vegan Snickerdoodle Cookies are so fluffy and soft, you'll never believe they're gluten-free, too!

-These simple homemade cookies are rolled in cinnamon sugar for a delicate but delicious dessert.
-There's no occasion where you can't serve them!
-Find your new favorite Christmas cookie today.
+These simple homemade snickerdoodle cookies are rolled in cinnamon sugar for a delicate but delicious dessert.
+There's no occasion where you can't serve them, and they'll be loved by vegans and non-vegans alike!

 INGREDIENTS IN VEGAN SNICKERDOODLE COOKIES

 All-purpose gluten-free flour: I use gluten-free flours to keep all my vegan baking wheat free, too!
-I always use Bob's Red Mill gluten-free baking flour!
+I always use Bob's Red Mill gluten-free baking flour for baking cookies.

 Sugar: Caster sugar is super fine and perfect for baking, but you can always use regular white sugar for this recipe, too.